Significantly improved offer needed to end strike, union says

 School support staff in 24 council areas are walking out for three days from Tuesday after Unison rejected the offer, though GMB Scotland and Unite have suspended strikes while they consider it.

-And Ms Macer warned that further strike action “will be on the cards” unless a deal is reached and called on First Minister Humza Yousaf to get involved in negotiations.
+And Ms Macer warned that further strike action “will be on the cards” unless a deal is reached and called on First Minister Humza Yousaf to get involved in negotiations after he urged the union to suspend strike action on Monday evening.

-Mr Yousaf on Monday urged Unison to suspend strike action and put the offer to members.
+She also revealed that had been the “first” Unison had heard from the First Minister.

-Ms Macer told the PA news agency: “The offer we’re looking for is significantly above what has been offered.
+Ms Macer told the PA news agency at a picket line outside Carluke High School in South Lanarkshire: “The offer we’re looking for is significantly above what has been offered.
 We are seeking the Scottish Government to come round the table with Cosla, with Unison, to negotiate a fair pay settlement for local government workers in Scotland.

 “It’s imperative that the First Minister move away from the cameras, move away from the press releases and come into the room and talk to Unison.